hanpari/sovereign/source/02/041_deal.md

 "Perhaps his personality remained imprinted in the ship, and he sort of haunt it.
 Like a ghost, you see?
 It is the only reasonable explanation I can offer for those unexpected occurrences."

-Gromov had to suppress a smile hearing what Cecil Shanks call "reasonable," but he did not object to the paranormal beliefs since the situation had turned to its favor.
+Gromov had to suppress a smile hearing what Cecil Shanks call "reasonable," but he did not object to the paranormal beliefs if the situation had turned to its favor.

 "If Luciano haunts the ship, why should he approve of me?"